hyperledger/anoncreds-spec/spec/security_considerations.md

 The underlying signature algorithm of AnonCreds is currently not supported by any hardware secure module.
 Use cases requiring binding of an AnonCreds to a device (device binding) can follow the best practices of wallet security (hyperlink) until the AnonCreds signature algorithm is supported by hardware secure modules of enduser devices.

 #### Crypto Agility
 The underlying signature algorithm of AnonCreds is not known to be a post quantum computing resistant.
+As signature algorithms evolve for the post quantum computing security, the underlying signature algorithm shall keep privacy-preserving features such as selective disclosure and non-correlatability.